CoinCheung/GAN-mxnet/README.md

 # GAN-mxnet
 GAN implemented with mxnet

+Platform: linux

+require: opencv, cffi, numpy, g++

 TODO:
-explain the structure of the generators and discriminators
+1. explain the structure of the generators and discriminators